 The Head of School may at times have to make a determination about whether a student’s continued attendance at and engagement in St. Andrew’s is advisable, either for that particular student or the residential community.
-As he studies such a decision, the Head of School relies on the advice, counsel, and expertise of the Dean of Wellness, the Director of Counseling, the Director of Health Services, and the Associate Head of School.
+As he studies such a decision, the Head of School relies on the advice, counsel and expertise of the Dean of Wellness, the Dean of Counseling, the Director of Health Services and the Associate Head of School.
 For example, the Director of Health Services may recommend that students with severe concussions or severe cases of the flu go home, if parents and home are accessible.
-The Director of Counseling may recommend that students experiencing depression, anxiety, or an eating disorder take a medical leave of absence.
+The Dean of Counseling may recommend that students experiencing depression, anxiety, or an eating disorder take a medical leave of absence.

 If a medical leave lasts for over a quarter of the year’s academic calendar, the School may ask a student to complete his/her year at another school.
 Each medical leave case is unique, but the inability to attend classes and school for such a length of time does jeopardize a student’s ability to return to St. Andrew’s in that given year.

-If the School, a therapist, or parents determine a student requires a second medical leave from St. Andrew’s, the Head of School, the Dean of Wellness, and the Director of Counseling will review the student’s status carefully.
+If the School, a therapist, or parents determine a student requires a second medical leave from St. Andrew’s, the Head of School, the Dean of Wellness, the Dean of Counseling, and the Director of Health Services will review the student’s status carefully.
 If a second leave is an indication of a student’s ongoing inability to meet the demands of boarding school life, the School may require the student to withdraw.

 When the student is able to return to School, he/she must check in at the Health Center immediately upon arrival to campus.
-The Director of Health Services, in collaboration with the Dean of Wellness or the Director of Counseling, must give final permission and approval before the student returns to dorm, classes, or school activities.
+The Director of Health Services, in collaboration with the Dean of Wellness or the Dean of Counseling, must give final permission and approval before the student returns to dorm, classes, or School activities.

 - health policies